a-type/prisma-serverless-repro/README.md

 Have Java JRE installed before running `yarn install`.

+You might also need AWS credentials available in your environment, via env vars or a default profile.
+This example doesn't deploy anything but I think Serverless likes to have them available.

 Postinstall script will install local Dynamodb and setup Prisma.

 Create the database: